jaccomoc/jactl/README.md

 :star: Please consider giving this project a star as a way to encourage me to continue making improvements to Jactl.

+### Try it Online

+Head to the online [Playground](https://jactl.io/playground) to write and run Jactl code in your browser.

 ### Why Another JVM Language?

 I wanted a language that was a joy to code in, was easy for Java programmers to pick up,